 Reasons people moved and hiring challenges

-As stated above, 48% of businesses main reasons for hiring were for growth that came from increased revenue.
-Although, it is vital to hire for businesses growth plans it is just as important to retain existing talent - benchmarking salary is fundamental to addressing this.
+As stated above, 48% of businesses' main reasons for hiring were for growth that came from increased revenue.
+Although, it is vital to hire for business growth plans it is just as important to retain existing talent - benchmarking salary is fundamental to addressing this.

 Our results have shown 76% of our candidates say they moved due to “better opportunity” this may be the reason 54% of our clients’ reasons to hire were due to replacing staff which wasn’t related to Covid-19.